rardoz/roe-the-dev/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This Next 14 application includes full VSCode setup, gitpod integration, a storybook, swagger api documentation, localization, jest unit testing, eslint, prettier, tailwindcss, typescript, react, and stylelint built for Node 20+.

+If you want to use this project as a starting point for your own project, you have my permission.
+In order to do that simply delete everything IN these folders:

+- `app/_services`
+- `api/`
+- `app/_components`
+- `app/[locale]/`
+- `messages/*.json`

+Then you can configure your app:

+- Add a page to `app/[locale]`
+- Adjust the theme in `app/_theme`
+- Adjust global styles in `app/globals.css`
+- Add dictionaries under `messages`
+- Setup locales under `messages/config.ts`

 ## Getting Started

 First, run the development server: